 15.5km / 10 miles.
 A pleasant walk taking in Kilmun Arboretum, Puck’s Glen & Ardnadam Heritage Trail.
 Perfect if you’re based in Dunoon.
 Walking or cycling.

 10km / 6 miles.
 A relatively straightforward walk at low level, following the shore of Loch Striven.
-A short part of the route has become overgrown and difficult.
+A short section has become overgrown and difficult.

 North East Cowal Pilgrim Loop

 Starting from Kilmorich Churchyard near Loch Fyne Oysters, this 35 mile route makes use of the new Clachan to Cairndow path, then follows the old road along the shoreline towards Strachur.
 There’s a short stint spent on the hills behind St Catherine’s, with a tricky burn crossing, but most of this is easy going on Forestry roads.
 The elevation over Loch Fyne provides panoramic views over toward Inveraray Castle before the path deposits you at the roadside 1 mile north of Strachur.
 From Kilmaglash Church, the route follows the 3rd leg of St Munn’s pilgrim trail part way, then strikes off over the hills following waymarkers (but no path) towards Lettermay and Lochgoilhead.
 The final leg of this pilgrimage follows The Loch Lomond & Cowal Way back into Strachur.
 If you wish to return to Kilmorich, then it must be done by following the 1st leg of this pilgrimage in reverse.

 3.2km / 2.5 miles each way.
 A simple route, following the new Clachan to Cairndow path.
 Walk or cycle.
 Merged guide, read Stage 1 only.

 20.5km / 13 miles.
 A strenuous, off-the-beaten-track hike, which rewards you with incredible views.
 Not suitable for cycles – or the faint hearted.